ceejay15/joieshoppingcart/README.md

 2. Install Angular CLI to your desired folder
 3. Run 'npm install' to install necessary package included on package.json
 4. Run 'ng serve --o' to run and open the application to your browser
+5. If there are dependency or package issue always check their respective git or official website documentation on how to install or fix it.